 The sculpture represents two lovers who sit naked, Paolo and Francesca, although some experts claim that the carved figures are Rodin himself and his beloved Camille Claudel.

-The topic is the illusion based on the meat and the absolute sensuality of passionate kisses and hugs.
-Rodin's use of marble is reminiscent of Michelangelo , while the "unfinished technology" and art are reminiscent of Donatello and Bernini .
+The theme is illusion, originating from the flesh and the absolute sensuality of passionate kisses and embraces.
+Rodin's use of marble is reminiscent of Michelangelo , while the "unfinished technique" and artistry Donatello and Bernini .

 The artist gives the marble such a vitality that the viewer notices the sequence of the movements of the two lovers.